-Mortgages In Portugal
+Getting a Mortgage In Portugal

 Find out everything you need to know to get a mortgage in Portugal.

-Home Overseas Mortgages Mortgages In Portugal
+Home Overseas Mortgages Getting A Mortgage In Portugal

 Author: Pete Mugleston

-Mortgage Advisor, MD
+CeMAP Mortgage Advisor, MD

-In this article we look at the ins and outs of getting a mortgage in Portugal as a UK resident, how to work out what you might be able to borrow, where a broker can add value in the process by helping you find the right lender and the best deals.
+In this article, we look at the ins and outs of getting a mortgage in Portugal as a UK resident, how to work out what you might be able to borrow, and where a broker can add value in the process by helping you find the right lender and the best deals.

 Can UK residents get a mortgage in Portugal?